The Conservation Studio (NUS Museum) on Ng Eng Teng's Asian Symphony

 CL: We were incredibly blessed with the many partners that we worked on for this project.
 The contributions of the Department of Architecture with regards to the 3D scanning, and the contractors that we worked with the remove the panels.

-LC: How we approached this [project] was that every party knew something about how best to go about preserving this panel.
+LC: Every party knew something about how best to go about preserving this panel, and that's how we approached this project.
 We just had to put our skills together in order to figure out what the best possible way to remove this mural was.
 Although the contractors don't have the experience in taking down such murals, they have certain skill sets that we could tap onto.
 We had a certain understanding of material, so we could contribute with regards to that.